 She is a believer that Art has the power to change the world, and that artists have a responsibility to facilitate that change through sharing their truths.
 Her film, Waiting, reflects on how we spend our lives waiting passively for dreams to come true.
 Boxed speaks of the baggage that we choose to carry around.
 Time Travelers, is a reflection of the absurdity of humans’ obsession with time.
 In Una Great Movie, Jennifer uses humor to address racism, tourism, and how making art a business can destroy art.

 An all around filmmaker, she has numerous other credits as writer, director, editor, producer, and art director.
-She volunteers making movies with teenagers affected by HIV and AIDS, and is the volunteer editing coordinator for Make a Film Foundation, an organization that makes films with children who have chronic or terminal illnesses.
+She has volunteered making movies with teenagers affected by HIV and AIDS, and as the volunteer editing coordinator for Make a Film Foundation, an organization that makes films with children who have chronic or terminal illnesses.